Sung-Huan/ANNOgesic/docs/source/test_case.rst

 running ``circrna``, we can just need to put them to right place.
 Please remember that the mapping function of ``circrna`` is very basic.

-Now, we can try to detect mutations of the "target strain" because our mapping is based on fasta file of the "target strain" - NC_000915.
-Therefore, we copy the bam files to ``BAMs_map_target``.
+Now, we can try to detect mutations of the "target strain".
+We only run the subcommand for "target strain", the procedures of running "reference strain" are similar.
+Since the "reference strain" and "targe strain" of the toturial are the same, the result will be the same.

+First, we copy the bam files to ``BAMs_map_target``.

 ::